doom/pegomancy/README.md

 ### As a tool

-Pegomancy provides `pegomant` executable that can be used to generate Python code to parse data according to a given grammar specification.
+Pegomancy provides a `pegomant` executable that can be used to generate Python code to parse data according to a given grammar specification.

 ```
-usage: pegomant [-h] grammar_file
+usage: pegomant [-h] [-c CLASS_NAME] [-o OUTPUT_FILE] grammar_file

 positional arguments:
   grammar_file

 optional arguments:
   -h, --help            show this help message and exit
+  -c CLASS_NAME, --class_name CLASS_NAME
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
 ```

 ### As a library